Our Voter Registration Project

 Voting shouldn’t be hard.
 And neither should registering to vote.

 And that’s why Congresswoman Veronica Escobar launched Vote El Paso.
-She’s committed to funding this effort solely through her campaign funds and resources.
+She’s committed to funding this effort solely through her campaign funds.
+With your help, we can register more people, reach more voters, and drive El Paso County to be a leader in voter engagement.
 This investment couldn’t be more critical.
+But we need your support.

 Our Voter Education Project